PTAnywhere/ptAnywhere-installation/README.md

 ### Create a base PT installation

 To install PT on a Linux machine, you could [do it manually](https://www.youtube.com/watch?v=7A2rIcwl_co) or use the Ansible script in this project.
-However, the easiest procedure is to create a VM which contains a PT installation using the following command:
+However, the easiest procedure is to create a VM which contains a PT installation (from now on the __installation VM__) using the following command:

     MACHINES='./vagrant/only_packetTracer.rb' vagrant up